Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/word_freq.md

 Download the [starter code from here](https://repl.it/@JoiAnderson2/Frequency-Counter-Starter-Code), which includes:

-`main.py`
+* `main.py`
-`HashTable.py`
+* `HashTable.py`
-`LinkedList.py`
+* `LinkedList.py`
-`Node.py`
+* `Node.py`
-`example.txt`
+* `example.txt`

 Your goals are:

 Complete the `TODOs` in `HashTable.py`:

+1. `create_arr` - Complete the `create_arr` method in `HashTable.py`.
+Each element of the hash table (arr) is a linked list.
+This method creates an array (list) of a given size and populates each of its elements with a LinkedList object.
+Note: Doing `[LinkedList()] * size` does not work.

+1. `hash_func` - Complete the `hash_func` method in `HashTable.py`.
+Create your own hash function.
+Hash functions are a function that turns each of these keys into an index value that we can use to decide where in our list each key:value pair should be stored.

-1. `insert` - Should insert a key value pair into the hash table, where the key is the word and the value is a counter for the number of times the word appeared.
+1. `insert` - Complete the `insert` method in `HashTable.py`.
+Should insert a key value pair into the hash table, where the key is the word and the value is a counter for the number of times the word appeared.
 When inserting a new word in the hash table, be sure to check if there is a Node with the same key in the table already.
-If so, you will need to update the existing Nodes value (i.e. its counter) by 1.
-If not, create a new Node.

-1. `print` - Traverse through the every Linked List in the table and print the key value pairs (formatted like the above example)
+1. `print_key_values` - Complete the `print_key_values` method in `HashTable.py`.
+Traverse through the every Linked List in the table and print the key value pairs (formatted like the above example)

 ### Stretch Challenges (Optional)
 1. Print the total number of distinct words at the beginning of your program.
 1. Offer the user a prompt to query the exact count of a particular word.
-1. Offer the user a prompt to delete a word that exists in your Hash Table.